kanaria69/Mainecoco/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Where did Captain Hook get his hook?
+From a second hand store.